hansake/Z80_Computer/hardware/README.md

-The schematic and component placement is created with KiCad.
+The schematic and component placement is created with KiCad: https://www.kicad.org/